hyperledger/iroha-2-docs/src/guide/get-started/operate-iroha-via-cli.md

 ```

-Run the help command `./iroha events help` to find out how to listen to other types of events.
+Run the help command `iroha events help` to find out how to listen to other types of events.

 ## What's Next